rainyt/hx-astcenc/README.md

  Create ASTC format texture file.

 ## About
 Current only mac support now.
-About window, Need do `haxe build.hxml` to build window target.
+About window, Need do `haxe build-window.hxml` to build window target.

 # Use
 ```shell